Time Out says

-Sip cocktails made from foraged ingredients, pile round campfires, toasting marshmallows, tuck into Greek street food and venture into the Brunel tunnel - a giant subterranean concert hall - at this quirky cocktail takeover at the Brunel Museum's rooftop garden.
-To mark Totally Thames festival, on Fridays and Saturdays in September, they'll be serving up the specially commissioned cocktail ‘Sweet Thames’.
-Find out more here.
+Sip botanical cocktails, pile round campfires, toasting marshmallows, tuck into Greek street food and venture into the Brunel tunnel - a giant subterranean concert hall - at this quirky cocktail takeover at the Brunel Museum's rooftop garden.
+On Friday's you'll find Piccalilli from Surrey Docks Farm on the roof providing a feast of fine food and artisan bread.
+On Saturdays, the Great Greek Grill will be dishing up grub.

 Average User Rating